IronCoreLabs/scala-style-guide/README.md

 - If it takes more than 5 seconds to figure out what the logic is, try hard to think about how you can expression the same functionality without using monadic chaining.
 As a general rule, watch out for flatMaps and folds.
 - A chain should almost always be broken after a flatMap (because of the type change).

-A chain can often be made more understandable by giving the intermediate result a variable name, by explicitly typing the variable, and by breaking it down into more procedural style.
+[ ??
+I don't agree that the second approach is more readable. ?? ] A chain can often be made more understandable by giving the intermediate result a variable name, by explicitly typing the variable, and by breaking it down into more procedural style.
 As a contrived example:
 ```scala
 class Person(val data: Map[String, String])